-- If you forget to contact IntlSOS and end up paying out-of-pocket for medical expenses, contact your Holy Cross study abroad advisor for instructions on submitting an online claim for reimbursement.
-Be sure to save your receipts for any medical expenses you pay for out-of-pocket, because you'll need receipts to be approved for reimbursement. - Check that your medications are legal in your host country. - Take all prescriptions for medications, eyeglasses, and contact lenses with you.
-If possible, take a spare pair of glasses or lenses. - Some prescription drugs may not be available in your host country.
+- Download and set up the International SOS (ISOS) app.
+Make sure you know how to contact ISOS when you need medical care due to illness or injury, and make sure your parents also have this information. - □ By contacting ISOS to coordinate medical care, students may be able to arrange for ISOS to pay for their medical bills up front for certain hospitals/medical providers.
+However, all students should be prepared to pay out-of-pocket for medical visits and procedures if necessary and submit a claim with ISOS afterwards.
+We recommend that students have a credit card on hand for this purpose.
+If you have questions about ISOS, please contact Assistant Director, Chris Van Booven (cvanboov@holycross.edu). - \Box Check that your medications are legal in your host country. - □ Take all prescriptions for medications, eyeglasses, and contact lenses with you.
+If possible, take a spare pair of glasses or lenses. - □ Some prescription drugs may not be available in your host country.
 Either take enough for the whole year, ask visitors to bring more when they visit, or work with your doctor and a local doctor to fill the prescription abroad.
 You cannot FedEx or UPS prescriptions without a special license.
-(In Ireland, regular mail is used.) - Some prescription drugs in the U.S. are available over the counter in other countries, but you must know the medical name, not the brand name (e.g., not "Tylenol" but "acetaminophen"; also called "paracetamol" outside North America). - Check with your physician and with the Centers for Disease Control (www.cdc.gov) for information on immunizations and vaccinations that are recommended or required for your destination.
+(In Ireland, regular mail is used.) - Some prescription drugs in the U.S. are available over the counter in other countries, but you must know the medical name, not the brand name (e.g., not "Tylenol" but "acetaminophen"; also called "paracetamol" outside North America). - □ Check with your physician and with the Centers for Disease Control (www.cdc.gov) for information on immunizations and vaccinations that are recommended or required for your destination.
 It is your responsibility to receive the proper immunizations.